learn-with-tony/nyc-otters-2017-phase1/readings/being-at-dev-bootcamp.md

 First, every student's situation is different, so we cannot give a metric of "doneness" that is appropriate for everyone.
 Each student has different experiences, strengths, and goals to bring to their work.
 Some students have family/personal responsibilities, learning differences, disabilities, mental or physical health situations, experiences of systemic and interpersonal oppression, or other considerations that may affect their energy, health, schedule, and work.

 Second, there is no metric for "done" at Dev Bootcamp because your learning is never done.
 Finishing your cores doesn't mean you're "done" because there are stretch challenges.
 Finishing stretch challenges doesn't mean you're "done" because you can start a side-project.
 Finishing a side-project doesn't mean you're "done" because our code is never done — with guidance, it can always be improved.
+Even perfecting your own code doesn't mean you're "done", because you can always deepen your own understanding and communication skills by mentoring a fellow student.

 Passing an assessment doesn't mean you're done either.
 There is more material ahead of you, and more material behind you that could benefit from reflection, refactoring, and further comprehension.